vdubdevil/nightlume-web/README.md

 ## Overview

-**Nightlume Environment** is a client-side Minecraft modification focused on visual environment enhancement and HUD augmentation.
+**Nightlume** is a client-side Minecraft modification focused on visual environment enhancement and HUD augmentation.
 It layers a custom rendering and module system on top of MCP 1.16.5 + OptiFine, giving players a set of purely cosmetic, semi-Lunar-style HUD modules — ambience control, particle effects, custom fog, hit indicators, and more — without touching gameplay-affecting logic.

 This is an independent research/hobby project.
 No packet manipulation, no combat automation, no gameplay advantages — visual and environmental only.